 Scribing Vs Shadowing: what’s better?

 |Shadowing||Easier to arrange/get|

 Scribing and shadowing are fairly similar in the sense they involve hanging around a physician and watching them in action!

-In terms of a med school application however; scribing can be the much better option.
+In terms of a med school application, scribing can be a much better option.

 It’s paid.
 It involves contractual obligations and responsibilities.
 Keeping the job involves professionalism and an ability to work with others in a healthcare setting.

 These are the types of things that impress admissions boards!

 Something that can give shadowing an edge, however, is that it’s typically easier to get.
 Recruitment teams are under no obligation to pay you.
 And who doesn’t like the prospect of unpaid help!